 If you are accustomed to using commercial hair products, you will experience a shift when transitioning to oil, baking soda and ACV.
 Keep at it!
 Your hair will come out thicker and stronger, your skin (and all bodily systems) won’t have to deal with the toxic chemicals from your commercial shampoo and conditioner, and the world won’t have to endure more plastic bottles.

-Learn more about the essential ingredients that are best for these practices, the reasons why for the ways of the DIY Holistic-Minimalist, and keep in touch in the Holistic Liberation Facebook group.
+Learn more about the essential ingredients that are best for these practices, the reasons why for the ways of the DIY Holistic-Minimalist, and keep in touch by subscribing below.
 What holistic hair care measures work best for you?